JackatDJL/sandbox/README.md

 # Jacks WebSandbox

-## This Repo is a Place where I can Test things in React HTML CSS JS TS...
+## A Place to test packages
+e.g. a Sandbox